 “Rates may drift slightly higher as the Fed announced the beginning of tapering their asset purchases,” Gordon Miller, owner of Miller Lending Group in Cary, North Carolina, recently told Bankrate.
 “This has been a huge factor in keeping rates low so you may want to act sooner than later if you are about to proceed with a purchase or refinance.”

-As rates climb higher, a shrinking number of people will stand to benefit from a mortgage refinance.
+As rates climb higher, a significant number of people will still stand to benefit from a mortgage refinance.
 Last year, Bankrate reported that nearly 20 million American homeowners could have saved by refinancing and chose not to.
 If you were among those masses, you still have a bit of time to lower your payments and save some cash.

 Where are mortgage rates headed?

 The short answer is up.
 Rates have been fluctuating in the 3.1 and 3.2 percent range for much of the year, but after trending downward through the spring and summer, this fall has seen rates rising again.

 Experts have said that it may take months or even years for rates to reach their pre-pandemic levels, but as they rise, more and more borrowers will be shut out of mortgage savings.
 If you opened a new mortgage or refinanced in 2020, you’ll be among the first to see rising rates erase your ability to save.
 If you have an older loan, you may still be able to cut your payments as rates go up, but your savings will likely be smaller the longer you wait.